Atzara, Bosa, Carloforte, Castelsardo and Posada, Sardinia can boast five of the most beautiful villages in Italy. It’s official!

 Bosa is also famous for its lobster bisque, Malvasia wines, gold filigree and its Easter celebrations.

-Stay: Casa Angelica and Villa Barranch (Approximately 50 minutes drive away)
+Stay: Casa Angelica and Villa Barranch (pictured below) Approximately 50 minutes drive away

 In the far west of Sardinia on the island of San Pietro, Carloforte was founded by Ligurian fishermen in 1738.
 Whitewashed and pastel houses with terracotta roofs line the narrow winding alleyways of the old town, where countless stairs lead you to the maze of streets of the Castle district.